Ukraine battered again; Zelenskyy says US officials to visit

 While British officials said Russian forces had not gained significant new ground, Ukrainian officials announced a nationwide curfew ahead of Easter Sunday, a sign of the war’s disruption and threat to the entire country.

-Mariupol has been a key Russian objective since the invasion began Feb.
-24 and has taken on outsize importance in the war.
+Mariupol has been a key Russian objective and has taken on outsize importance in the war.
 Completing its capture would give Russia its biggest victory yet, after a nearly two-month siege reduced much of the city to a smoking ruin.

 It would deprive Ukrainian of a vital port, free up Russian troops to fight elsewhere and establish a land corridor to the Crimean Peninsula, which Moscow seized in 2014.
 Russia-backed separatists control parts of the Donbas.